-Be very cautious of bringing any wet items into your unit.
+Key moving in winter tip: be very cautious of bringing any wet items into your unit.
 If it is raining or snowing on the day you move into your unit, you will need to wipe off items before storing them.
 Otherwise, the moisture from the rain or snow will become trapped in your unit and mold may develop.
 It is best to revisit your unit a few days later when it is not raining to ensure that all moisture is gone from your items.

 Opt for climate control

-Climate controlled storage is very important, especially during the winter months.
+Climate controlled storage is very important, especially while moving during the winter months.
 These units are kept at a consistent temperature and humidity level.
 This essentially keeps your items in an environment similar to your home.
 When you choose a non-climate controlled storage unit, the temperature will more similarly reflect that of your garage.
 The sealed doors will keep out moisture and pests, but your items will be exposed to the cold temperatures.
 If you are storing anything that could be affected by this, climate control is the best option for you.